 OK, now, to the main point: the nature of truth.

 I happen to hold to the view that there is such a thing as absolute truth.

 Frankly, I see what I want to see, and I have huge capacities to ignore what I don’t want to see.
 My office, as do most institutional offices, has a ceiling well wired and littered with those long, awful, unflattering, fluorescent bulbs.
 I never, ever turn them on.
-Instead, I have carefully placed multiple table lamps and a floor lamp that provide soft, indirect lighting.
+Instead, I have carefully placed multiple table lamps along with a floor lamp that provides soft, indirect lighting.

 Why?
 Well, frankly, women of a certain age really don’t need to be in a place where harsh, overhead lighting predominates.
 It exposes things I really don’t want to see–both in me and in others.

 “The Bible Clearly Teaches . . . “